-- (1) Prior to being appointed Chairman and CEO in May 2010, Mr. Bruchs served as the Company's President and CEO since June of 2002.
-Mr. Bruchs also serves as the Managing Director of the Company's Botswana subsidiaries. - (2) Mr. Kelafant served as a director of Gastem (TSX-V: GMR.H) from March 2008 until August 2016 - (3) Member of the Compensation Committee. - (4) Member of the Audit Committee. - (5) Member of the Corporate Governance Committee. - (6) Prior to joining Sandstorm Gold Ltd. (NYSE MKT: SAND, TSX: SSL) and Sandstorm Metals & Energy Ltd. (TSX-V: SND) in January of 2013, Mr. Bruington was employed as Chief Engineer/Industry Specialist for the Mining Division of the Oil, Gas, Mining, and Chemicals Department at International Finance Corporation. - (7) From January 2013 until May of 2014, Mr. Bruington served as Executive Vice President of Sandstorm Metals & Energy Ltd. Sandstorm Gold Ltd. acquired Sandstorm Metals & Energy Ltd, in May 2014. - (8) In April 2014, Mr. Bruington was appointed as a Director of Colossus Mineral Inc. (TSX: CSI) pursuant to a court approved proposal and plan of reorganization filed under the Bankruptcy and Insolvency Act (Canada) and served until 2018. - (9) Mr. Blackie Marole is a former Permanent Secretary in the Ministry of Minerals Energy and Water Resources.
-He retired from the Botswana Public Service in 2000 to join the De Beers group as executive director in the Diamond Trading Company and later in DBCM and fi ally ending his work carrier at Debswana Diamond Company as Managing Director in 2010.
+(1) Prior to being appointed Chairman and CEO in May 2010, Mr. Bruchs served as the Company's President and CEO since June of 2002.
+Mr. Bruchs also serves as the Managing Director of the Company's Botswana subsidiaries.

+(2) Member of the Compensation Committee.

+(3) Member of the Audit Committee.

+(4) Member of the Corporate Governance Committee.

+(5) Mr. Blackie Marole is a former Permanent Secretary in the Ministry of Minerals Energy and Water Resources.
+He retired from the Botswana Public Service in 2000 to join the De Beers group as executive director in the Diamond Trading Company and later in DBCM and finally ending his work carrier at Debswana Diamond Company as Managing Director in 2010.
 He previously chaired the boards of Water Utilities Corporation, Botswana Power Corporation, Botswana Diamond Valuing Company, Public Enterprises Evaluation and Privatization Agency, Barclays Bank Botswana and African Energy Resources Botswana and has served various other boards as a director.
 Mr. Marole currently chairs the board of Associated Fund Managers (medical aid administration) and Manamata Investment (real estate) and is a member of Belabela Quarries, Makunwu (diamond exploration), De Wet Drilling, CA&Sales (distribution), AQB (Manganese exploration).

-Management does not contemplate that any nominee will be unable or unwilling to serve as a director, but if that should occur for any reason prior to the Meeting, the Management Proxyholders reserve the right to vote

-FOR another nominee in their discretion, unless the shareholder has specified in the accompanying form of proxy that such shareholder's shares are to be withheld from voting on the election of directors.
+Management does not contemplate that any nominee will be unable or unwilling to serve as a director, but if that should occur for any reason prior to the Meeting, the Management Proxyholders reserve the right to vote FOR another nominee in their discretion, unless the shareholder has specified in the accompanying form of proxy that such shareholder's shares are to be withheld from voting on the election of directors.